Slovak Police training explosives incident: Dublin bomb alert

-On 5 January 2010, the Slovak airport authorities alerted their colleagues at the Airport Police Service stationed in Dublin Airport, who then alerted the Garda Síochána of the Slovakian security breach.
+On 5 January 2010, the Slovak airport authorities alerted their colleagues at the Airport Police Service stationed in Dublin Airport, who then alerted the Garda Síochána of the Slovak security breach.
 They also alerted the man via his mobile phone at around the same time, telling him what he had unwittingly done.
 They allegedly had earlier sent a telex in advance to alert Ireland.
 The man's flight details were examined by Irish authorities and his residence located and raided.

 A major bomb alert took place in the area surrounding his apartment on Dublin's Dorset Street, near the city's important O'Connell Street.
 A section of the road was sealed off, homes were evacuated, and traffic on several nearby streets was diverted.
 Two streets were locked down for at least an hour.
 At 12:05, the bomb alert ended.

 The man who had carried the explosives was detained under Section 30 of the Offences Against the State Act 1939 and brought to the Garda station in Mountjoy.
 The intervention of the Slovak government indicated that he was actually innocent.
 Irish authorities claimed they were initially misled by Slovak Republic into believing he was a terrorist.
 The man was later released uncharged after full details emerged.